CL0R0X/College-Assignemnts/README.md

 # College-Assignemnts
-* all of these codes are created in Java
+* all of these coding assignments were created in Java
-*